snollygolly/koa-starter/README.md

 A starter kit for a slightly opinionated [Koa](http://koajs.com/) project.

 ## Opinions
-I built this koa starter kit because there's a number of packages I like to use when starting a new project.
+I built this Koa starter kit because there's a number of packages I like to use when starting a new project.
 The major ones are:

 * [Koa v2](http://koajs.com/)
 * [Passport](http://passportjs.org/)